andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

 Google Drive folders can hold multiple files with the same name, differing by their version number.
 The trash may hold additional files having the same name, and different version numbers.
-If the version number is greater than 1, _(v\<version\>) is appended before the file extension, such as filename_(v8).doc.
+If the version number is greater than 1, _(v<version\>) is appended before the file extension, such as filename_(v8).doc.

 By default, every available revision is downloaded unless --norevisions is specified, in which case only the current file (latest revision) is downloaded.
 Previous revisions are saved as filename_(r\<revision id\>_\<last modified date\>).

 Results include files in the trash.
-Files from the trash have the metadata attribute, labels.trashed == true.
+Files from the trash have the metadata attribute trashed == true.

 Results will include malware or other abusive files if present.
-Kumodd does this by setting acknowledgeAbuse=true when downloading files from Google Drive.
+Kumodd does this by setting acknowledgeAbuse=true when downloading these files from Google Drive.

 Results will include files in Team drives and Shared drives.